UniqueUsernam/AdVanish/README.md

 # AdVanish
-AdVanish protects you from online trackers and advertisements, as well as large companies that violate your privacy.
+AdVanish protects you from online trackers and advertisements.
+The source code is contained within the AdVanish directory.